The No Kerosene Tour occurred during March, April & May 2023.

 more station reconstruction (this is being composed in Turkey – all the way railways are being remodelled)

-we leave the train (which continues to the port) and immediately it starts snowing – but its light snow so we decide to continue walking to the ferry (to Stockholm)
+we leave the train (which continues to the port) and immediately it starts snowing – but its light snow so we decide to continue walking to the ferry (for Stockholm)

 The final 2 kms were in a worsening snow storm

-It was good to see that the road crossing was gender neutral
+It was also good to see that the road crossing was gender neutral – and we were quite pleased to arrive at the terminal building.

 Our ferry to Stockholm was with Viking Line.